 Breakfast at Ellwanger Estate

 Accolades of Janofsky’s breakfasts are well deserved.
 So, you won’t find the customary B&B stuffed French Toast here.
 What you might be served is something like “Pairfection” – beautifully plated sliced poached pears with “loaded eggs” topped with bacon and blue cheese – an amalgam of palate-pleasing textures and tastes.
-Room rates $185-$265.
-Includes gourmet breakfast, parking, wi-fi, and afternoon tea and treats.
+Check website for room rates and availability.